Reading from China? This short story contains a YouTube video, which can only be viewed with a VPN!

 “Teacher, I think three stickers for me today” suggested Louis one evening, “but only one for Tim because he make many mistake”.
 “Nooooo!” roared Tim, pushing Louis in the chest and knocking his glass off water over, soaking Louis’ course book and narrowly missing my laptop.

-As challenging as my lessons sometimes were, poor old S was having a much tougher time of things.
-It was her first time teaching and all her kids were aged between three and five, with very little language production.
+As challenging as my lessons sometimes were, poor old S was having a much tougher time.
+It was her first teaching job and all her kids were aged between three and five, with very little language production.
 She had an autistic boy called Deric who was so distracted he sometimes failed to even acknowledge her existence.
-When he did engage, it was impossible to get him to focus, as he’d usually just end up crawling around the classroom muttering to himself.
+When he did engage it was impossible to get him to focus, as he’d usually just end up crawling around the classroom muttering to himself.
 Any lesson props S had were simply grabbed by Deric, who would sit fiddling with them absent-mindedly.
 It took S weeks to get him to start producing single words and when he did, he lumped an offending “a” onto everything, from “Deric-a” and “book-a” to “Yes-a” and “dog-a”.
-Turning to Tracy for advice, we learned that autism, and indeed learning difficulties in general were a bit of a taboo in China.
-“I think maybe his parents will not accept this,” mused Tracy, “I will talk to his mother, but we must be careful… keep trying!!”
+Turning to Trudy for advice, we learned that autism, and indeed learning difficulties in general were a bit of a taboo in China.
+“I think maybe his parents will not accept this,” mused Trudy, “I will talk to his mother, but we must be careful… keep trying!!”
 Later that same week Deric was so uncompromisingly unresponsive in class that S felt like bashing her head against the wall.
 But then, quite unexpectedly, he came over and wrapped his arms around her leg and started chattering away in Chinese.
 “What’s he saying?”
 S asked Lily, her classroom assistant.
 “He says he wants to be glued to you”.
-A heart-melting moment, and one that convinced S she had no choice but to keep plugging away.
+A heart-melting moment and one that convinced S she had no choice but to keep plugging away.

 The military parade was pretty mental, what with its multitude of cloned soldiers, trumpet-playing sailors and a fleet of jets spouting streams of coloured smoke into the sky.
 And while I’d perhaps been expecting the general message to be “Happy Birthday!”, in fact the overriding sentiment seemed to be “look at our weapons bitches!!”
 And look we did!
 There was a swarm of machine gun-wielding women, a convoy of colossal tanks and a line of trucks carrying long-range nuclear missiles.

-The birthday parade marked the beginning of a weeklong national holiday, which meant no classes and the perfect opportunity to do some serious exploring in Beijing.
+The birthday parade marked the beginning of a weeklong national holiday, which meant no classes and the perfect opportunity to do some serious Beijing exploring.
 First on our list were the delights of Chaoyang Park, Beijing’s largest green area located on the site of the former prince’s palace.
 The government had shut down a big chunk of the city’s factories prior to the parade, so we were treated to beautiful blue skies as we took in the lake, a small rollercoaster-adorned amusement park and a massive outdoor sports complex of tennis courts, ping pong tables and five-a-side football pitches.

 The holiday week seemed to go by in a flash.
-We paid a visit to Yuan Ming Ruins Park, an extensive complex of gardens and palaces that featured some of China’s most impressive European architecture and fine art.
+We paid a visit to Yuanming Yuan Ruins Park (Old Summer Palace), an extensive complex of gardens and palaces that featured some of China’s most impressive European architecture and fine art.
 Elsewhere, there was an afternoon walk through the peaceful, tree-lined Embassy district trying to guess which country each building belonged to.
 It was a world away from the clatter and bang of Sanlitun just a few streets away with its bars, clubs, restaurants, markets and boutique stores.
 Somewhat cruelly, we couldn’t help but snigger at the seemingly frozen security guard at each embassy gate, usually a young Chinese man dressed in a grossly oversized uniform.
-In the event of some kind of security breach, I couldn’t see any of them putting up much of a fight. “
+In the event of some kind of security breach, I couldn’t see any of them putting up much of a fight.